 An advisory board provides guidance and thought leadership outside of, and separate to, a formal board structure.
 The role of an advisory board is to provide advice without making decisions.
 It has no authority to govern – decisions must be made by the board of directors.
 To set up an effective advisory board, company directors provide a clear written agreement defining its terms of reference, including objectives, purpose and activities.

-To learn more about how to improve governance, we offer a free, no-obligation consultation.
+Our first consultation is free – contact us to learn more about how we can help you to improve your governance.
 For a governance expert who understands how and why good governance is so important to organisations, contact us today.
 Our Auckland offices are located in Henderson (head office), Auckland CBD, Kumeu and Helensville.